 This use case illustrated processing a GET call in a dataflow.
 To learn in detail about how to make POST, PUT, and DELETE requests through the REST API Browser, go through our documentation.

-Exploring the Business Side of the REST API Browser
+Exploring the Business Side of the REST API Integration Browser

 The REST API Browser eliminates the need to create third-party integrations from scratch with its simple single-step configuration.
 The feature can be augmented with Astera Centerprise’s workflow automation to enable integration repeatability, cutting downtime and manual efforts in executing processes, and accelerating project delivery.